 Another great location to enjoy some unconventional art is Design Tasmania.
 Located near the main entrance of City Park, this little gallery houses sculptural works as well as jewellery, ornate furniture and other unique design items by Tasmanian artists.

 Into contemporary art?
-Madeline Gordon gallery at 57 George Street offers an 'open door to the art world', displaying an array of wonderful works by celebrated and emerging creators.
+Madeline Gordon Gallery at 57 George Street offers an 'open door to the art world', displaying an array of wonderful works by celebrated and emerging creators.
 This welcoming space celebrates art in all its forms, inviting visitors to bring their own interpretation.
 Be sure to drop by and get lost in the gallery’s latest exhibitions.

 For a focus on Aboriginal art, ART ARK is the place to go.
 They make buying and learning about Aboriginal art easy and meaningful by partnering exclusively with community-run, not-for-profit art centres.
 Their mission is to combat the prevalent exploitation in the Aboriginal art market through education while providing customers with a seamless, ethical way to support talented artists.
-Find them on Level 1/160-162 Cimitiere Street.
+Find them on Level 1/160-162 Cimitiere Street (by appointment).

 Visit the galleries featured in this article plus more